* post updated in April 2019

 The prospect of guided tours is really good but if you’re looking to truly delve deep into all that Iceland offers a self-drive tour is a must!
 There are even 4-day tours on offer for those of us who want to take a mini break during our long holiday in Iceland.
 Or if you prefer to take it easy you can take a tour on the ring road that circles the country in search of the best places to take a dip!

 Swim in the Hot Spring and Geothermal Pools

 The world famous Blue Lagoon is a man-made geothermal spa and one of the most visited attractions in Iceland.
 Sure, it may be full of tourists and visitors but it’s all with good reason!
 The warm waters (37–39 °C /99–102 °F) are full of sulfur and silica and are said to help those with skin conditions like psoriasis.
 If you don’t suffer from psoriasis you can still enjoy the rejuvenating effects of this mineral-rich water.

 Chase The Northern Lights

 Few things are as marvellous and awe-inspiring as the Aurora Borealis, most commonly known as the Northern Lights.
 This display of lights created by the earth’s magnetic field interacting with charged particles from the sun.
 The protons and electrons that leave the sun and charge into our earth’s magnetic field are what create the majestic colours that one sees when looking at the Northern Lights.
+It’s definitely one of the best reasons to visit Iceland.
 Did you know that the lens of a camera can pick up the Aurora Borealis better than the naked eye can?